-Some malabsorptive disorders: GI tract surgery and cystic fibrosis
+Some malabsorptive disorders: Gastrointestinal tract surgery and cystic fibrosis

-Gastrointestinal disorders: Achalasia, Crohn disease, chronic pancreatitis, esophageal obstructive disorders, ischemic colitis, diabetic enteropathy, peptic ulcer disease, progressive systemic sclerosis, ulcerative colitis (late)
+Gastrointestinal disorders: Achalasia, celiac disease, Crohn disease, chronic pancreatitis, esophageal obstructive disorders, ischemic colitis, diabetic enteropathy, peptic ulcer disease, progressive systemic sclerosis, ulcerative colitis (late)

-Severe, chronic heart and lung disorders: COPD, heart failure (stage III or IV), restrictive lung disease
+Severe, chronic heart and lung disorders: Chronic obstructive pulmonary disease (COPD), heart failure (stage III or IV), restrictive lung disease

 Mental disorders (known and poorly controlled): Anxiety, bipolar disorder, depression, schizophrenia